 for one service usable only by administrators from the local network in an emergency.

-ftp is also a large security hole, you should use
+Since ftp is also a large security hole, you should use scp

-The following Slideshow walks you through an example of a secure access process.
+The following series of images walks you through an example of a secure access process.

 Potential intruders have a variety of tools at their disposal enabling them to disrupt, intercept, and reroute network traffic in an effort to gain access to a system.
 In general terms, these threats can be categorized as follows:

 The attacker can be somewhere on the network between the communicating parties, copying any information passed between them.
 He may intercept and keep the information, or alter the information and send it on to the intended recipient.
 This attack is usually performed using a packet sniffer, a rather common network utility that captures each packet flowing through the network, and analyzes its content.

 Attacker's system is configured to pose as the intended recipient of a transmission.
 If this strategy works, the user's system remains unaware that it is communicating with the wrong host.
 This attack can be performed using a technique known as DNS poisoning, or via so-called IP

 spoofing.
 In the first case, the intruder uses a cracked D NS server to point client systems to a maliciously duplicated host.
 In the second case, the intruder sends falsified network packets that appear to be from a trusted host.